dashingsoft/pyarmor/src/examples/README.md

 # Exmaples ([中文版](README-ZH.md))

 A good example maybe is the best teacher.
-There are several sample shell scripts distributed with source package of Pyarmor.
+There are several sample shell scripts distributed with source package of PyArmor.
 All of them are rich comment used to obfuscate Python scripts in different cases, `.bat` for Windows, `.sh` for Linux and MacOS.
 Find them in the path `examples`, edit the variables in it according to actual enviroments,